 The merchants on Shopify can now choose safe and contact-free delivery options, including local delivery, curbside pickup, and more.

-With Wix, the merchants can use the built-in e-commerce tools to track the orders, use dropshipping for deliveries, setting added tax rules, and more.
+With Wix, the merchants can use the built-in e-commerce tools to track the orders, use dropshipping for deliveries, set added tax rules, and more.
 But if you plan on using Wix for international sales, you will need to install global shipping payments apps to your online store.

 You can also integrate the store with the ShipStation global solution, which helps assist and manage the shipping to customers.